SpookySkeletons/activity-browser/README.md

 ### Launching the browser
 Activity browser will use the default browser to launch the profile specified for the activity by default.
-Otherwise it will launch Firefox
+Otherwise it will launch Firefox.